Apply colors to data points or series using color rules

 - Set Number Of Classes to 5 and the Distribution to Equal Interval.
 This will assign a different color to each million in the range.

 - Set From Color to Yellow and To Color to Red.
-This will create a range of colors where the hue changes from yellow to red as the values increase.
+This will create shades of colors where the hue changes from yellow to red as the values increase.

 4. Apply a range color rule

-Continuing from the previous example, click the back button at the top of the properties to go back to the list of color rules.
+Open the Properties window to the chart's Look properties, and find Color Rules (if continuing from the previous example, click the back button at the top of the properties to go back).

-Click on the selection icon next to the plus in the Color Rules collection.
+Click on the menu icon next to the plus in the Color Rules collection.

-Select Range Color Rule to add a new rule.
+Select Range Color Rule to add a new custom range.

 Click the range color rule to edit it.
 Set To Value to 2000000, uncheck To Inclusive, and select a color.